chopperbrian/DigiAsset_Core_HyperV/README.md

 - **TCP 12024**

 ---

+## Step 9: Troubleshooting - How do I know it's working?

+You can SSH into the server using the local IP address and  run the following 2 commands

+- tail /home/digiasset/.digibyte/debug.log - This will show the activity from the DigiByte Wallet
+- tail /home/digiasset/DigiAsset_Core/bin/debug.log - This will show the activity from the DigiAsset Core Applcation

 You’re all set!
 DigiAsset Core should now be running on your system.
 If you encounter any issues, refer to the [DigiAsset Core GitHub repository](https://github.com/DigiAsset-Core/DigiAsset_Core) for further assistance.